 Open source, self-hosted or managed

 Stratum is open source.
-Deploy it on your own Cloudflare account and pay only for the underlying infrastructure.
-Or use Stratum Cloud — coming soon — and let us handle it.
+Deploy it in your own Cloudflare account and pay for the infrastructure you use.
+Stratum Cloud is coming soon for teams that would rather have us run it.